DataExpert-ZachWilson-V4/capstone-project-bhakti_v4/README.md

 - quality_check: This is a PythonOperator task that checks the quality of the data by verifying if a specific file exists in an S3 bucket.
 This is the first quality check in the pipeline, ensuring that the necessary data is present before proceeding with the rest of the tasks.
 - purge_processed_data_s3_objects: This is a BashOperator task that purges (deletes) processed data from an S3 bucket.
-This is done to clean up any previous processed data before running the new data pipeline.
+This is done to clean up any previously processed data before running the new data pipeline.
 - purge_data_catalog: This is another BashOperator task that purges the data catalog in AWS Glue.
 This is done to ensure that the catalog is clean before running the new data pipeline.
 - run_glue_job: This is a GlueJobOperator task that runs a Glue Job.
 AWS Glue is a fully managed extract, transform, and load (ETL) service that makes it easy to prepare and load your data for analytics.
 - run_glue_crawler: This is a GlueCrawlerOperator task that runs a Glue Crawler.
-The crawler connects to source or target data store, progresses through a prioritized list of classifiers to determine the schema for data, and then creates metadata tables in the AWS Glue Data Catalog.
+The crawler connects to the source or target data store, progresses through a prioritized list of classifiers to determine the schema for data, and then creates metadata tables in the AWS Glue Data Catalog.
 - sync_buckets: This is a BashOperator task that syncs two S3 buckets.
 This is done to ensure that the processed data is available in the destination bucket.
 - purge_raw_data_file: This is an S3DeleteObjectsOperator task that purges (deletes) the raw data file from the S3 bucket.
 This is done to clean up the raw data after it has been processed.
 - quality_check_athena: This is another PythonOperator task that checks the quality of the data in Athena.
 It verifies if the table has columns 'Latitude' and 'Longitude'.
 This is the final quality check in the pipeline, ensuring that the processed data is as expected.